stadium-software/form-fields-content-select/README.md

 # Select Content On Focus

 Sometimes may you want to select the contents of a TextBox when users click on the field or tab into it.
 This allows users to overwrite the contents of such a field without having to manually select the contents.
-This module implements this functionality.

 ![](images/SampleAppView.gif)